wasn-eu/CubeCell_Getting_Started/README.md

 # CubeCell Configurator

 - Select your COM Port and click connect.
-- Type in your Keys
+- Type in your Keys and DutyCycle (in ms).
 - Click on Write

 ![Configurator](https://github.com/raystream/CubeCell_Getting_Started/raw/master/images/Configurator.PNG)